 Beautiful skin starts with nourishment from within our bodies.
 Old cells are constantly shed and replaced by younger ones and a steady supply of micronutrients is essential to support this rapid growth.
 Eating the correct balance of food you will feed your skin the vital nutrients it needs to help it stay soft, supple and free of blemishes.

 Vegetables and fruit contain powerful antioxidants that help protect the skin from cellular damage caused by free radicals.
 Free radicals are caused by sunlight, smoking and pollution, and can cause wrinkling and age spots.
-Eat a rainbow of colorful fruit and vegetables and aim for at least 5 portions a day.
+Eat a rainbow of colorful fruit and vegetables and aim for at least FIVE portions a day.
+For more information on the most antioxidant-rich fruits and vegetables, we recommend checking out this article!

 Repeatedly losing and regaining weight can take its toll on your skin, causing sagging, wrinkles and stretch marks.
 Crash diets are often short in essential vitamins too.
 Over long periods of time this type of dieting will reflect on your skin.